Marty67/Apollo15/README.md

 ## Deployment

-Apollo 15 can also be run by executing the .exe file on Windows
+Apollo 15 can also be played by running the executable file.

 ## Built With

-* [Godot Engine](https://godotengine.org/download/) - The game engine used
+* [Godot Engine](https://godotengine.org/download/) - The game engine used.
-* [Tiled Maps Editor](https://www.mapeditor.org/) - The editor used to preview tile layouts when designing maps
+* [Tiled Maps Editor](https://www.mapeditor.org/) - The editor used to preview tile layouts when designing maps.
-* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used to design tiles and sprites
+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used to design tiles and sprites.
-* [Microsoft Paint](https://support.microsoft.com/en-gb/help/4027344/windows-10-get-microsoft-paint) - Used to design tiles and sprites
+* [Microsoft Paint](https://support.microsoft.com/en-gb/help/4027344/windows-10-get-microsoft-paint) - Used to design tiles and sprites.
+* [Microsoft Powerpoint](https://products.office.com/en-gb/powerpoint) - Used to create storyboards and cutscenes.
+* [Apple Keynote](https://www.apple.com/keynote/) - Used to create cutscenes.
+* [Apple iMovie](https://www.apple.com/imovie/) - Used to create cutscenes.

 ## Authors